 - 1. Overall Approach.
 [Provide an overall and succinct explanation of how this Proposal is justified.] - 2.
 Assumptions.
 [Provide any assumptions.
 Note that assumptions should be limited to cost or pricing.
 Technical assumptions are better captured in the Statement of Work.] - 3.
 Preferred Payment Method.
 [Identify which of the payment methods is preferred.
-The methods are (1) Cost Reimbursable Milestones (with ceiling), (2) Cost Reimbursable/Cost Sharing Milestones (with ceiling), (3) Cost Plus Fixed Fee Milestones (with ceiling) and (4) Fixed Price Milestones (with ceiling).] - 4.
+The methods are (1) Expenditure-Based Milestones (with ceiling), (2) Expenditure-Based/Cost Sharing Milestones (with ceiling), (3) Expenditure-Based Plus Fixed Fee Milestones (with ceiling) and (4) Fixed Price Milestones (with ceiling).]

+Note: Expenditure-Based agreements are agreements where the Project Awardee is paid based on actual expenditures incurred within the established ceiling and available funding. - 4.
 Total Cost by Phase Cost Elements.
 [Include a list of each phase that is stated in the Statement of Work and its associated total cost by year.
 The sum of the phases must equal the total listed in the Cost Proposal Formats.] - 5.
 Cost Share.
 [Cost Share includes any costs a reasonable person would incur to carry out (necessary to) proposed project's Statement of Work not directly paid for by the Government.
 If a proposal includes cost share, then it cannot include fee.
-Cost Share may be proposed only on cost type agreements.
+Cost Share may be proposed only on expenditure-based agreements.
 There are two types of cost sharing: Cash Contribution and In-Kind Contribution.